gymreklab/chips/README.md

 * `-b <file.bam>`: BAM file containing aligned reads.
 Should be sorted and indexed.
 To accurately estimate PCR duplicate rate, duplicates must be flagged e.g. using Picard.
 Both paired-end or single-end data are supported.
 * `-c <int>`: The index of the BED or homer peak file column used to score each peak (index starting from 1)

-Optional parameters for BAM parsing:
-* `--paired`: Data is paired
-* `--thres <float>`: For estimating fragment length distribution from single end data, only consider peaks with scores above this threshold.

-Other optional parameters:
+Optional parameters:
+* `-r <float>`: Ignore peaks with top r% of peak scores.
+Default: 0.
+* `--noscale`: Don't scale peak scores by the max score.
+Treat given scores in the input bed file as binding probabilities.
+Default: false.
 * `--scale-outliers`: Set all peaks with scores >3x median score to have binding prob 1.
 Recommended with real data.
-* `--noscale`: Don't scale peak scores.
-Treat given scores in the input bed file as binding probabilities.
+Default: flase.
+* `--region <str>`: Only consider peaks from this region chrom:start-end.
+Default: genome-wide.

+BAM-file arguments:
+* `--paired`: Data is paired.
+Default: false.

+Fragment length estimation arguments (for single-end data only):
 * `--est <int>`: Estimated fragment length.
 Used as a rough guess to guide inference of fragment length distribution from single end data.
-* `-r <float>`: Ignore peaks with top r% of peak scores.
+Default: 300.
+* `--extend <int>`: Extend peak regions by this amount when estimating fragment lengths.
+This can result in more robust estimates especially for data with narrow peaks.
+Default: 300.
+* `--thres <float>`: For estimating fragment length distribution from single end data, only consider peaks with scores above this threshold.
+ChIPs applies `--thres` or `--thres-scale` whichever is stricter.
+Default: 100.
+* `--thres-scale <float>`: Scale threshold for peak scores.
+Only consider peaks with at least this score after scaling scores to be between 0-1.
+ChIPs applies `--thres` or `--thres-scale` whichever is stricter.
+Default: 0.

 ### chips simreads